00xbyte/00xbyte.github.io/_posts/2024-06-09-achieving-creativity-using-critical-thinking.md

 ---
-title: Achieving Creativity Using Critical Thinking
+title: Hacking Your Brain for Creativity
 categories:
 - Methodology
 tags: